Flexible Covariate Adjustments in Regression Discontinuity Designs: Introduction

 \section{Introduction}

 Regression discontinuity (RD) designs are widely used for estimating causal effects from observational data in economics and other social sciences.
-These designs exploit that in many contexts a unit's treatment status is determined by whether its realization of a running variable exceeds some known cutoff value.
+The sharp RD design exploits the fact that in many contexts a unit's treatment status is determined by whether its realization of a running variable exceeds some known cutoff value.
 For example, students might qualify for a scholarship if their GPA is above some threshold.
-Under continuity conditions on the distribution of potential outcomes, the average treatment effect at the cutoff is identified in such designs by the jump in the conditional expectation of the outcome given the running variable at the cutoff.
-Methods for estimation and inference based on local linear regression are widely used in practice, and their properties are by now well understood \citep[e.g.,][]{hahn2001identification, imbens2012optimal, calonico2014robust, armstrong2020simple}.
+Under continuity conditions on the distribution of potential outcomes, the average treatment effect at the cutoff is identified by the jump in the conditional expectation of the outcome given the running variable at the cutoff.
+Estimation and inference methods based on local linear regression are widely used and their properties are by now well understood \citep[e.g.,][]{hahn2001identification, imbens2012optimal, calonico2014robust, armstrong2020simple}.

-An RD analysis generally does not require data beyond the outcome and the running variable, but in practice researchers often have access to additional covariate information, such as socio-demographic characteristics, that can be used to reduce the variance of empirical estimates.
-A common strategy is to include the covariates linearly and without separate localization in a local linear RD regression \citep{calonico2019regression}.
-This linear adjustment estimator is consistent without functional form assumptions on the underlying conditional expectations if the covariates are predetermined, but generally does not exploit the available covariate information efficiently.
-We also argue that inference based on this estimator can be distorted if the number of covariates is too large relative to the sample size.
+An RD analysis generally does not require data beyond the outcome and the running variable, but additional covariate information can be used to reduce the variance of empirical estimates.
+A common approach is to include the covariates linearly and without separate localization in a local linear RD regression \citep{calonico2019regression}.
+This conventional linear adjustment estimator is consistent without functional form assumptions on the underlying conditional expectations if the covariates are unaffected by the treatment in some appropriate sense.
+It does not exploit the available covariate information efficiently though, and it is also not well-suited for settings with many covariates.

-To address these issues, we propose a novel class of covariate-adjusted RD estimators that combine local linear regression techniques with flexible covariate adjustments, which can make use of modern machine learning techniques.
-To motivate the approach, let $Y_i$ and $Z_i$ denote the outcome and covariates, respectively, of observational unit $i$. \citet{calonico2019regression} show that linear adjustment estimators are asymptotically equivalent to standard local linear RD regressions with the modified outcome variable $Y_i -Z_i^\top\gamma_0$, where $\gamma_0$ is a vector of projection coefficients.
-We consider generalizations of such estimators with a modified outcome of the form $Y_i - \ad(Z_i)$, for some generic function $\ad$.